History of Judicial Marshals in Maine

 In 2006, entry screening became to be a priority in Maine courthouses, and with the support of the Legislature more full time deputy judicial marshal positions were added.

 Deputy judicial marshals receive a comprehensive training program that embraces adult learning principles, as well as, best practices in law enforcement.
 The Basic Judicial Marshal School is a forty hour week long school that is a legal mandate during the first year of employment.
 The curriculum consists of topics in court security, dignitary protection, domestic violence, explosive detection and identification, jury management and much more.
 These course are taught by experienced experts from the U.S. Marshal Service, Maine State Police, Attorney Generals' Office, and members of the Office of Judicial Marshals.
-Within the second year of employment officers are provided a two and a half day, Advanced Judicial Marshal School.
+Within the second year of employment officers are provided a five day, Advanced Judicial Marshal School.
 This school provides more in depth training on some of the basic topics taught in the basic school and provides the officer with better tools for situational awareness as well as the need for continuous physical improvement.
 All training is provided in conjunction with the Maine Criminal Justice Academy.

 Safety and security in Maine courts has improved by increasing personnel, raising the awareness of our colleagues, introducing more effective training strategies, and by technological advancements which are evident in Maine's newer courthouses.